colinhacks/zod/README.md

 [license-image]: https://img.shields.io/github/license/vriad/zod

 <br/>

 Created and maintained by [@vriad](https://twitter.com/vriad).
 The motivation for this library and a detailed comparison to various alternatives can be found at https://vriad.com/blog/zod.

+If you find this package useful, leave a star to help more folks find it ⭐️🤏

 <br/>
 <br/>